Skip to content

 "Binary not found"

-• Ensure the binary is in your project root
+Linux/macOS: Ensure binary is in project root and executable (chmod +x)

 "Connection refused"